🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 One common options strategy is writing covered calls.
 A call is considered a “covered” call when you also own at least 100 shares of the underlying stock.
 Writing covered calls is a popular income strategy if you think that the stock you hold will move within a specific range.
 You then might write a covered call with a strike price a little above the expected price range.

-When you write covered calls, since you are the seller of the option contract, you will collect an initial premium.
+When you write covered calls, you will collect an initial premium since you are the seller of the option contract.
 Your best case scenario is that the underlying stock will close below the strike price of the call option at expiration.
 That means that the call will expire worthless, and you will keep the entire premium.
 If the stock closes above the strike price at expiration, you will be forced to sell your shares of stock at the strike price.
 This means that you may miss out on any additional gains for the stock.

 Writing Naked Calls

-If you are wondering what naked calls are, it is when you write a call when you don’t have a long position in the underlying stock.
+Understanding what naked calls are is essential for options traders.
+A naked call is written when the seller does not own the underlying stock, creating the potential for unlimited losses.
 Unlike covered calls, writing naked calls comes with significant risk.
 Since a stock has no maximum price, you have unlimited exposure.
 The more a stock’s price rises above the strike price of the call option, the more money you will lose on the trade.

-Because of this, writing naked calls is something that is recommended only for people with significant options experience and/or those who have a high tolerance for risk.
-You will want to make sure you understand your risk before writing naked calls, and have a plan for what you will do if the stock moves against you.
+Due to the potential for unlimited losses, writing naked calls is considered a high-risk strategy and is typically used by traders with significant options experience or investors with a high risk tolerance.
+It’s important to understand these risks before writing naked calls, and you should also have a plan for what you will do if the stock moves unfavorably.

 Writing Call Options Example